Skip the complexity of Novelcrafter and ship your book faster

 Choose based on whether you need deeper story systems or a faster path to a finished manuscript.

-Gixo Books vs Novelcrafter
+Gixo Folio vs Novelcrafter

 Both are serious writing tools; they optimize for different jobs.

-| Decision area | Gixo Books | Novelcrafter |
+| Decision area | Gixo Folio | Novelcrafter |

 | Primary fit | Structured nonfiction and finished manuscript delivery | Codex-heavy fiction planning and drafting |